tomhiggins/BishBashBosh/README.md

 **How do I use an APP to listen to the stream?**
 My goto app is VLC (PlayStore or Fdroid).
-Your milage will vary.
+Your mileage will vary.
 So long as the app has the option to stream audio you are good to go.
 Point your app to **http://servingmachineip:8085**